dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 ```
 The rest of the code is the same as the CPU inference.

-Just with that change, the benchmarks are as follows:
+Just with one line of code change, the benchmarks are as follows:

 ```
 >>> Onnxruntime CUDA numpy transforms: 56.430 ms per image, FPS: 17.72
 ```

+But that's kinda expected.
+Running on the GPU, we should expect a speedup.

 Theres is one more trick we can use to squeeze out more performance - using [CuPy](https://cupy.dev/) for the transforms instead of numpy.